-2016 saw the implementation of a new proposal system and launch of a season of plays in Semester 2.
+2016 saw the implementation of a new proposal system and launch of a Season of plays in Semester 2.
 Through this unprecedented organisation, NUTS offered members and audiences a more polished, well rounded and organised array of productions to watch or be involved in.

 "NUTS is not an impermanency for any of us, because together we made it.
 We are it.
 The efforts members have made this year will ripple for years to come.
 Their legacy, their drive, the manner in which they have sewn this society into your very hearts, has been noticed by the powers that be - to the point where not only NUTS was named Arc Club of the Year, but we are being sought to collaborate with external entities by UNSW.
 If NUTS were about to compete for a grad. job it’d be laughed out the door for having fudged its resume – so bloody damn dastardly have our feats been."

 WELCOME BACK CABARET

 It is NUTS tradition to start the year off with a bang, and what better way to bring in the new year than with a raunchy Cabaret?

 Written in a day.
 Rehearsed in a week.
 Funded on a Tenner.